Our Top 10 Trailing Houseplants

 If you like trailing plants, you’ll love the Satin Pothos.
 This evergreen climber commonly grows in rainforests.
 It’s drought-tolerant, so it’s happy to tolerate a little bit of neglect (not too much, though!).

 The plant likes a bit of humidity, so make sure your chosen spot isn’t too dry.
 Regularly mist your plant to keep the leaves happy.

 Place your plant: somewhere that gets plenty of bright, indirect light where it’ll thrive.
 If your plant doesn’t get enough light, the leaves will lose their variegation.

-With its heart-shaped, yellow and green variegated leaves, the Philodendron Brasil is one of the prettiest small trailing houseplants.
+With its heart-shaped, yellow and green variegated leaves, the Philodendron Brasil is one of the prettiest small houseplants in our top 10 trailing houseplants list.
 If you’re looking to create a stylish plant shelfie, it’s the right trailing plant for you.
 Watch the leaves trail down right before your very eyes.

 Water your Philodendron Brasil once a week and give it a light spritz every now and then to keep it happy.
 It enjoys a bit of extra moisture and will thank you for it.

 Place your plant: in a bright spot that gets plenty of indirect sunlight.
 It likes medium light levels best, but it can also tolerate some low indirect light.